wp-plugins/wordbooker/readme.txt

 - Works with a complementary [Facebook application](http://www.facebook.com/apps/application.php?id=254577506873) to update your Facebook Wall and friends' News Feeds about your blog and page postings.
 - Supports multi-author blogs: each blog author notifies only their own friends of their blog/page posts.
+- Features a sidebar widget to display your current Facebook Status and picture.
+Multiple widgets can be supported in one single blog.
+- Features a sidebar widget to display a "Fan"/Like box for any of your pages.
+Multiple widgets can be supported in one single blog.
+- Features a Facebook Like Button which can be customised as to where it appears in your blog.
 - Supports posting of Comments from your blog to the corresponsding Facebook wall article.
 - Supports the pulling of comments FROM blogs posted to your Facebook wall, back into your blog.
 - Supports the posting of blog posts to Fan Pages (if you are an administrator of that page).
 This is currently experimental and there is bug in the API